tbensky/Prolog-CLP/README.md

 We post our first attempt here, but are not sure it's the best way to go.
 It is a start though.

 Here, we start by adapting the non-CLP Langford 7 code above using an emerging pattern: in CLP the domain picking from Prolog facts (i.e. `val` and `aindex` above) is done using constraints.
 In this case, we insist that all elements of our proposed Langford list `L` have values from 1..7 using the `L ins 1..7` clause.
 We also modified the `rule` clause to use the CLP `element` clause (and not Prolog's `nth1`).
+(Note: we switched it back to use `nth1`, as it runs *much faster*??)
 Also, the intermediary index `J` is computed using CLP's `#=` not `is`.

 After all of the rules are applied, we label the proposed list `L`, then check that each digit appears only twice, using the sequence of `count2` calls.
 Here is the code.